nimrossum/pcpp/week11/readme.md

   * [Erlang sequential programming tutorial](https://www.erlang.org/docs/26/getting_started/seq_prog)

 * [Erlang official documentation (for version OTP 26)](https://www.erlang.org/docs/26/)
-  * You should not read the documentation from cover to cover, but use it as a reference book to get the details for any concept of the
+  * You should not read the documentation from cover to cover, but use it as a reference book.
+You can consult the documentation to get the details of any concepts in  the Erlang language, e.g., manuals for built-in modules.

 ## Lecture slides